bbatsov/prelude/doc/faq.md

 ## Why is Zenburn the default color theme?

-No particular reason other than the fact that I like it lot and happen to maintain it's Emacs port.
+No particular reason other than the fact that I like it a lot and happen to maintain its Emacs port.
 I believe it's pretty nice improvement over the default Emacs theme, but your perspective might be different.